appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 - The IP address or URL of the NTP server should be known.

-- Network access should be allowed from the app runner to the NTP server.
+- Network access should be allowed from the Appcircle runner to the NTP server.

 - You will find a script named `configure_ntp.sh` in the `scripts` folder inside the `app-runner` directory.